AI PRODUCT DESIGN | FEATURED PROJECT 02

 2 organizations .
 20+ people .
 1 scrum team .
 5 months

-0 to 1 Design .
-AI Design .
+AI Product Design .
+Platform Thinking .
 Web App

 Prospective buyers and existing customers visit Autodesk websites expecting seamless, friction-free experiences.
-But while sales pages listed phone numbers, support and education teams only offered chat or case-based help - leading to an inconsistent, frustrating experience.
+While sales pages listed phone numbers, support and education teams only offered chat or case-based help.

 Roughly 20,000 inbound calls hit the digital sales team each quarter - yet 44% of those were actually for post-purchase or educational support, creating unnecessary volume, wasting time, and leaving customers frustrated.

-We were gearing up to launch sales chat, when data scientists who were experimenting with ChatGPT had a model ready to inject LLM + RAG-powered self-service (based on ChatGPT 3.0) into the chat.
+We were gearing up to launch sales chat, when data scientists reported they had used ChatGPT to create an experimental model that generated answers to pre-sales questions.
 All teams hustled and leaned into the excitement to get it ready.

 • Quickly shifted scope so support automated question resolution